ipml/ipml.io/_solutions/price-transparency.md

 image: 016-bill.svg
 ---

-To solve price opaqueness problem, an open database for sellers is required, in the articles and prices are listed transparently and for everyone to see.
-A system in which the customer can simply search and find his article directly can order from the producer.
-No dealer required.
-For this kind of open database, we propose blockchain technologies.
+To solve price opaqueness problem, an open database for sellers is required that transparently lists items and prices for everyone.
+A system in which the customer can simply search and find an item and order directly from the seller.
+No middleman required.